eejason7328/keyenceDL-EP1/README.md

 Second, setup you PC or NB IP in the same network.
 EX:192.168.0.XXX

 Third, open the code which upload, and run it, should be connected and get information which you want.

+Fourth, this python code can save data as .csv file, also you can change the recording time.